 Now that many organizations have reached the limit to what RPA can do for them, they are asking – what is Intelligent Process Automation?
-The main purpose of Intelligent Process Automation (IPA) is to enable organizations to automate processes that involve unstructured data, including text and images.
-It does so without requiring rule-based decision-making or huge training data sets that are out of reach for 95% of enterprises.
+The main purpose of Intelligent Process Automation (IPA) is to permit organizations to implement unstructured data process automation, including for text and images.
+IPA does so without requiring rule-based decision-making or huge training data sets that are out of reach for 95% of enterprises.

-Indico’s approach to process automation builds on the artificial intelligence concept of transfer learning, where a model trained on one task is used for another, related task.
+Indico’s approach to intelligent automation builds on the artificial intelligence concept of transfer learning, where a model trained on one task is used for another, related task.

-Transfer learning addresses one of the key challenges in any AI solution: the time required to learn exceptions.
-An IPA solution would normally have to understand thousands of use cases before it could be used in production to automate an actual process.
+Transfer learning addresses one of the key challenges in any AI-based automation solution: the time required to learn exceptions.
+A process automation solution would normally have to understand thousands of use cases before it could be used in production to automate an actual process.
 Transfer learning changes that equation.

-Indico created a base model consisting of more than 500 million labeled data points, enough to enable the model to understand human language and context.
-Applying transfer learning enables users to then create custom models for downstream tasks using a fraction of the data normally required – 100x to 1000x less as compared to traditional approaches.
+Indico created a base model consisting of more than 500 million labeled data points, enough for the model to understand human language and context.
+Applying transfer learning allows users to then create custom models for downstream tasks using a fraction of the data normally required – 100 to 1000x less as compared to traditional approaches.

-Rather than training the model on hundreds of thousands of examples, or creating rules to account for every variation of the documents at hand, Indico’s intelligent process automation tool enables you to start with its base model and train on just 200 or so examples of the process you want to automate.
+Rather than training the model on hundreds of thousands of examples, or creating rules to account for every variation of the documents at hand, Indico’s intelligent process automation tools let you start with its base model and train on just 200 or so examples of the process you want to automate.
 In just an hour or so, you’ll have a complete workflow automation model.

-Also, because most of the training is already done up front, the unstructured data platform can run on just one or two GPUs, and scale up using low-cost CPU.
-Overall, you get a highly effective intelligent process automation tool that can likely pay for itself in short order by dramatically reducing both process cycle times and the human resources required to perform the process.
+Also, because most of the training is already done up front, the unstructured data process automation platform can run on just one or two GPUs, and scale up using low-cost CPU.
+Overall, you get a highly effective intelligent automation tool that can pay for itself in short order by dramatically reducing both process cycle times and the human resources required to perform the process.

-Intelligent Process Automation offers a single solution for document intake, understanding and digitization: in other words, unstructured document processing, as well as processing of structured and semi-structured documents.
-This allows for the end to end automation of common document-based processes in enterprise business, including contract analysis, customer on-boarding, commercial underwriting, financial document analysis, mortgage processing, billing form reviews, insurance claims analysis and much more.
+Intelligent Process Automation offers a single solution for document process automation: intake, understanding and digitization: in other words, unstructured document processing, as well as processing of structured and semi-structured documents.
+This allows for the end-to-end document process automation of contract analysis, customer onboarding, commercial underwriting, financial document analysis, mortgage processing, billing form reviews, insurance claims analysis and much more.
 With its cognitive intelligence capabilities, IPA can understand the text, images, documents and other unstructured data that are fundamental to so many business processes – and make accurate judgments based on surrounding context.

 Unstructured data creates problems for rule-based automation engines, including robotic process automation platforms, and OCR templating approaches, because it’s so difficult to define rules that apply to something you can’t predict.
 And unstructured data is nothing if not unpredictable.

 By definition, unstructured data refers to data that is variable in nature.
-It could be contracts, Word documents, text (including emails) and images
+It could be in the form of a contract, Word documents, text (including emails) and images.

-Along the same lines, Indico Data can prepare unstructured data for input to data visualization tools such as Tableau, which also requires data to be in a structured format.
+Along the same lines, Indico’s intelligent automation platform can prepare unstructured data for input into data visualization tools such as Tableau, which also requires data to be in a structured format.
 Effectively, Indico Data makes possible unstructured data analytics and visualization.

 This is a sea change for companies that have been relying on rule-based automation engines, including robotic process automation platforms and OCR templating approaches.
 These tools cannot effectively process unstructured data because it’s simply too difficult to create rules for data that has no predetermined format.

-With IPA, you can now automate processes involving such content, as well as unlock the value inherent in your unstructured content and feed it to BI and analytics tools.
+With IPA, you can now automate processes involving unstructured data, unlocking value feeding it to BI and other analytics tools.
 Literally decades-worth of business intelligence is now newly at your disposal.

 The beauty of this approach is that the people who understand the business problem and the desired results – those on the business side of the house – are the ones who train the model.
-We call them “citizen data scientists.”
 With Indico, there’s no need to try to explain to a data scientist what you’re after and then hope you get the appropriate results.
-As a citizen data scientist, you can create models yourself.
+Line-of-business creates its own models easily.

 And it’s not a complex process.
 Everything is in plain English and you can have a fully working model in an hour.
 Intelligent Process Automation is just that simple.

-If that sounds different from other artificial intelligence solutions you’ve encountered, that’s because it is.
-While Indico’s IPA solution is certainly sophisticated in its use of cognitive technologies including machine learning and natural language processing, we keep the technology behind the scenes, enabling an army of citizen data scientists to use the technology to solve real business problems.
+If that sounds different from other AI process automation solutions you’ve encountered, that’s because it is.
+While Indico’s Intelligent Process Automation solution is certainly sophisticated in its use of cognitive technologies, including machine learning and natural language processing, we keep the technology behind the scenes, enabling an army of citizen data scientists to use the technology to solve real business problems.

 The same goes for machine learning (ML).
 While our engineering team built our IPA platform using cutting edge ML models, they all sit in the background – there’s no need for users to tweak or otherwise interact with them, or even understand how they work.
-Citizen data scientists instead can just think about how to apply IPA to take repetition and complexity out of their processes and deliver real business benefits.
+Instead, you can just think about how to apply IPA to take repetition and complexity out of your processes and deliver real business benefits.